-∅ Warning
+Ø Warning

 The SINMAP theory presented in Part I of this report is implemented in computerized form.
 The theory has been incorporated into a library of computer routines that can be called to perform computational tasks including calculating stability index and saturation (wetness index).
 Additionally, library routines are also available to perform many basic tasks of manipulating digital elevation model (DEM) grid data including topographic pit filling, calculating slopes, determining flow directions, and defining the area draining to a specific point.
-These various routines are written in the ${\bf C}$ programming language and are contained within one dynamic link library (DLL) file.
+These various routines are written in the \mathbf{C} programming language and are contained within a dynamic link library (DLL) file.

 Because of the spatial or geographic nature of SINMAP analyses, on-screen or printed maps are required for interpreting some computational output.
 Rather than create custom routines to provide standard geographic analysis abilities, SINMAP utilizes off-the-shelf geographic information system (GIS) software to handle these tasks.
-SINMAP uses the ArcView GIS from Environmental Systems Research Institute, Inc. (ESRI).
-ArcView is a windows based GIS that ESRI has ported to several environments including the PC Windows environment.
-To use SINMAP, you must have ArcView version 3.0a or higher.
-Also, you must have the ArcView Spatial Analyst extension, which is an add-on to the standard ArcView GIS software package.
-Spatial Analyst provides routines for operating upon grid geographic data.
-Finally, you must also be using Microsoft Windows NT or Windows 95 operating system software.
+SINMAP 2.0 uses the ArcGIS 9.0 from Environmental Systems Research Institute, Inc. (ESRI).
+To use SINMAP, you must have ArcGIS version 9.0 or higher and be using a Microsoft Windows operating system.